boston-dynamics/spot-sdk/python/examples/spot_detect_and_follow/README.md

 ```

 #### Running in Docker
+Please refer to this [document](../../../docs/payload/docker_containers.md) for general instructions on how to run software applications on SpotCORE as docker containers.

 This example provides a Dockerfile for running in a container.
 This requires installing Nvidia Docker.
 You can follow the instructions at https://github.com/NVIDIA/nvidia-docker to install Nvidia Docker.
 Nvidia Docker is preinstalled on the Spot CORE AI.